 My first introduction to Yemeni silver

 My first serious encounter with Yemeni silver was an assault on the senses.
 I travelled to Yemen on a three-week-long road trip after the Gulf War of 1991.
 We had driven south from Riyadh and, as the border post at Najran was closed, we headed out into the Empty Quarter (Ar Rub Al Khali) towards Sharoura, navigating by compass and with some rather dated topographic maps.
 Our first night in Yemen was in the walled town of Al Buga a northern desert outpost with border officials and customs checks.
 The trip was to be a life-defining moment, with my love affair with Yemeni silver jewellery beginning as we travelled all over Northern Yemen over three weeks.
-The craftsmanship and the array of amber, carnelian, agate, Coral, red glass, and freshwater pearls were all available as part of stunningly beautiful necklaces, rings, and bracelets.
+The craftsmanship and the array of amber, carnelian, agate, coral, red glass, and freshwater pearls were all available as part of stunningly beautiful necklaces, rings, and bracelets.
 The larger, more elaborate pieces were no longer making their way across borders into Saudi Arabia where a lucrative expatriate market existed.

 Riyadh Gold Shop